Give Your Outdated Kitchen a Quick Refresh with these Budget-Friendly Ways

 6. Add a Rug

 If you are stuck with unattractive floors, or just want to add a bit of interest to the room, it is easy to add a rug or runner.
-You can look at Ashley’s kitchen above, or Lauren’s a bit lower to see what a difference a rug makes in a kitchen.
+We added a runner in front of our sink, so soften up the floor a bit.
+You can also look at Ashley’s kitchen above, or Lauren’s a bit lower to see what a difference a rug makes in a kitchen.

 7. Change the Cabinet Hardware